SpectralSplats: Robust Differentiable Tracking via Spectral Moment Supervision: SC4D Experiment

 \subsection{Performance under Aligned Initialization}

-To further evaluate the robustness of our method, we analyze the SC4D experiment in the aligned setting (shift = 0.0) to ensure that our method does not degrade performance when the initialization matches the supervision.
+To further evaluate the robustness of our method, we analyze the SC4D experiment in the aligned setting (shift = 0.0), where the initial pose is set to the first-frame pose provided by SC4D and therefore matches the supervision.
+This experiment verifies that our method does not degrade performance when no initial misalignment is present.
 Similar to Table~1 in the paper, which reports results under shift = 0.5, Table~\ref{tab:sc4d_shift0} presents quantitative results across different deformation parameterizations and supervision variants.

 We observe that our method consistently matches or outperforms pixel-only supervision across PSNR, SSIM, and LPIPS, on both training and novel views.
 These results confirm that Spectral Moment supervision is not only robust under severe misalignment, but also remains beneficial - or at worst neutral, when the initialization is well aligned.